hazeledmands/mx/CONTRIBUTING.md

 ## Experiencing problems?

 Please open an [issue on GitHub](https://github.com/demands/mx/issues/new).
 In the issue, be sure to note what version of `mx` you're currently running.
+(You can get this information with `mx --version`.)

 If you're feeling especially motivated, it'd be amazing if you included a pull request with a failing test demonstrating your issue!